Veteran Broadway Actor Dies at 67

 Making his Broadway debut in 1976 in “Your Arms Too Short to Box with God,” Bailey went on to star in various productions such as “Dreamgirls,” “La Cage aux Folles,” “The Who’s Tommy,” and “Smokey Joe’s Cafe.”
 His last role was in “The Little Mermaid,” where he played an ensemble member and was also the understudy for King Triton.

-In 2008, Bailey’s stage career was abruptly halted due to an unfortunate accident during rehearsal.
+In 2008, Bailey’s stage career was abruptly halted due to an unfortunate accident during a rehearsal of “The Little Mermaid”.
 He fell through a trapdoor before a Saturday matinee performance, resulting in serious injuries that significantly changed his life.

-After the accident, Bailey underwent several surgeries to recover from injuries including fractured wrists, a broken back, a shattered pelvis, and others.
+After the accident, Bailey underwent several surgeries to recover from injuries including fractured wrists, a broken back, hip, ribs, sternum and foot, and a shattered pelvis.
 Displaying resilience, Bailey said in an interview, “My life has been changed forever.
 It will never be the same.
 My immediate goal is to somehow be able to walk up to my own apartment and care for myself.
 I try to stay positive.
 I look forward to being made whole someday.”

 Since his accident, Bailey had largely stayed out of the limelight, but occasionally made appearances at theater events and remained in touch with the Broadway community.